 - Ideally obtain direct feedback from people with aphasia on clarity of your message

 Pictographic Informed Consent Form for Research Sample

 Note: You will be prompted to register a free ParticiPics account prior to downloading images.

-Acknowledgements: This searchable library of pictographs has been made free courtesy of a grant from the Ontario Ministry of Health and Long-Term Care.
+Acknowledgements: This searchable library of pictographs has been made free courtesy of a grant from the Ontario Ministry of Health.

 Note: Understanding the complexity of the development process and need for experience, the Aphasia Institute can sometimes assist with creation of an aphasia-friendly research form.
 However, our capacity is limited.
 If you require this service and we are able to help, fees are determined on a project-by-project basis based on cost-recovery.

 If this service is required, please send the following information to email@example.com to initiate your inquiry and fee discussion: